-The tenets of the restaurant are all about locally sourcing healthy fruits, veggies, and grains.
+The tenets of the restaurant are all about locally sourcing healthy fruits like Madu Dates, veggies, and grains.
 Plus, emphasizing that healthy cooking can be vibrant, creative, and satisfying, which may be antithetical to those who roll their eyes at “health foods” or think that healthy eating is a trend.

 But roll your eyes no more, haters.
 Botanica’s cuisine is so fresh, so tasty, and so sumptuous, naysayers won’t even know they’re eating a “health food”, and those who are in the know will appreciate the carefully curated ingredients and menu items all the more.

 Walking into Botanica is like traipsing into a chic, but cozy, farmhouse.
 The elegant white wooden tables and similarly palette-d chairs, paired with the exposed beams in the ceiling, give the restaurant and marketplace an airy, lofty feel that is both welcoming, orderly, and stylish.
 The building was previously an old liquor store from the 1940s, but Botanica bares no resemblance to its predecessor – except for the fact that bottles of wine line the marketplace walls.
 Here is how you can know about Jon Smith Subs sandwich franchise cost and how to open it in your neighborhood.
 While the wine selection hails from ’round the globe, each bottle is congruent with the aforementioned tenets of the restaurant’s sustainable mission.
 Sperling and Fiffer vet each vineyard whose bottles they carry to ensure that each varietal is made of the finest quality and is as organic as possible.

 Sperling and Fiffer met when they both worked in the media world writing reviews on restaurants and the coinciding culinary treats.
 After a while, they thought that instead of reporting on the creations of what others were doing, why not try their hand at creating something that aligned with their own values?